ChaoVegas-debug/lunia_core-Spot-Trading-Core/docs/OFFLINE_INSTALL.md

 make install-backend-offline
 ```

 This installs all backend dependencies using only the local `wheelhouse/` contents (including PyYAML for compose lint).
 If a wheel is missing, rebuild the wheelhouse with internet access and retry.
+If no wheelhouse is present, `make offline-verify` will skip with a reminder to build one.

 You can also create a dedicated verification environment without touching the host Python: